 Who does the bylaw apply to?

-The bylaw applies to all Victoria residents living in single family homes, townhouses, duplexes, apartment buildings, and condominiums, as well as landscape professionals and lawn care companies that do business within Victoria's boundaries.
+The bylaw applies to all Victoria residents living in single family homes, townhouses, duplexes, apartment buildings, and condominiums, as well as landscape professionals and lawn care companies and small-scale commerical urban food producers that do business within Victoria's boundaries.

 Who does the bylaw not apply to?